smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS.md

 - **No Content Duplication**: Avoid storing large content in both S3 and database
 - **Structured File Organization**: doc_id-based directory structure for easy retrieval

+**CRITICAL CONTEXT:**

+- This is an AWS serverless climate risk document processing system
+- We use DocumentIDManager for proper GUID-based document identification
+- **DATA ARCHITECTURE - S3 DATA LAKE FIRST:**
+  - **S3 is our primary tiered data lake** for all content storage (documents, chunks, embeddings, NLP results)
+  - **PostgreSQL RDBMS is used for TWO THINGS ONLY**: Document IDs and processing status tracking
+  - **NO content duplication** - Rich data lives in S3, database only tracks references and status
+  - **S3 Tiered Structure**: Raw documents → Processed text → Chunks → Embeddings → NLP results → Analytics
+- All relational database access should be through DatabaseManager
+- Lambda layers should continue to be the logical deployment scenario for shared functionality.
+(Check out LAMBDA_LAYER_DESIGN_UPDATED.md in the docs directory)
+- Assume existing code is correct and do not make major changes, delete existing functions, or change method signatures without providing an explicit justification, the implications and impact (e.g., required refactoring), and then asking permission.
+- Cost management is critical - especially for Textract, Comprehend, and Bedrock services
+- We have 1,000 POC documents already migrated and integrated
+- The system uses microservices architecture with async processing
+- Work should be done using the AWS CLI with the solve-global configuration ensuring that we're in us-east-1
+- In all cases, when changes are made, new configurations, schemas, or code are created, it is necessary to get the CDK code updated such that we could always build and deploy a working system from a clean slate.
+- When developing code, such as porting to a lambda function or set of functions,
+    1. create and run a complete set of unit tests,
+    2. after unit tests are successful, deploy the infrastructure
+    3. perform integration testing (mindful of frugality)
+      a. first from the trigger messaging from the previous stage
+      b. then from the full pipeline path available so far

 **COST MANAGEMENT CRITICAL:**
 - **AWS Services with high costs**: Textract (~$1.50/1000 pages), Bedrock Titan (~$0.002/doc), Comprehend (~$0.019/doc)
 - **Testing limits**: Small batches (5-10 docs) for development, larger batches only after validation